capsule-corp-ternoa/white-paper/white-paper-en.md

 #### Eliott Teissonniere - Blockchain Architect

 Lead Blockchain Architect at Nodle, Eliott has also developed the first marriages dApp on Ethereum, and is the co-holder of several patents related to the blockchain technology.
 Former CTO of BitNation (project awarded by UNESCO in 2017), Eliott is also a mentor at the Berkeley Blockchain Accelerator, and intervened at Paris Blockchain Week, and at the Stanford Blockchain Conference.

-#### Sachié Takahashi - COO

-Operational marketing and sales professional, Sachié created the Japanese Sales & Marketing teams "from scratch" at T3Media and then at Rightsmith.
-Graduate of Penn State University, Sachié uses her international networks to support Ternoa's development.

 Our team is growing, check this out : www.ternoa.com